1. Teaching day and week

 - Activities involving staff or students with a disability will be appropriately timetabled.

-- There is no distinction to be made between the School’s various teaching sites (College Buildings, Brunei Building, Faber Building, Vernon Square).
-However, on request, a whole day’s activities for a department can be timetabled in Vernon Square.
+- There is no distinction to be made between the School’s various buildings (College Buildings, Brunei Gallery, Faber Building, Paul Webley Wing, etc).

 5. People attending classes must be registered